Fluidigm Corporation (FLDM) Just Got Our Attention

-Fluidigm Corporation (NASDAQ:FLDM) went up by 0.99% from its latest closing price compared to the recent 1-year high of $7.51.
-The company’s stock price has collected -6.15% of loss in the last five trading sessions.
-Press Release reported on 01/11/22 that Fluidigm Announces Preliminary Revenue Exceeding Guidance for the Fourth Quarter and Full Year 2021
+Fluidigm Corporation (NASDAQ:FLDM) went up by 3.69% from its latest closing price compared to the recent 1-year high of $7.51.
+The company’s stock price has collected 2.32% of gains in the last five trading sessions.

 Is It Worth Investing in Fluidigm Corporation (NASDAQ :FLDM) Right Now?